Black Willow Seedlings

 Black Willow Seedlings – Salix Nigra

-The Black Willow Seedlings is the largest tree of the willow family and grows from 30 to 100 feet in height.
-Its bark develops deep grooves and a shaggy texture as it ages, giving the tree eye-catching texture.
-The texture of the bark isn’t the only thing that changes over time – its color changes too.
+The Black Willow Seedlings is the most massive tree of the willow family and grows from 30 to 100 feet in height.
+Its bark develops deep grooves and a rough texture as it ages, giving the tree eye-catching texture.
+The surface of the bark isn’t the only thing that changes over time – its color varies too.
 The bark color of new growth begins as green and gradually fades to brown, eventually as the bark matures it becomes black.
 The different ages in bark and the black willow’s unique texture can give it an almost marbled appearance.
-The Black Willow Seedlings tree features long, thin leaves that are bright green in color.
+The Black Willow Seedlings tree features long, thin leaves that are bright green.
 These leaves can grow up to 5 inches in length.
 This tree’s bright leaves make for a striking combination against the dark bark of the tree.
-Once fall rolls around, these bright green leaves turn a bright yellow before falling off for the winter.
+Once fall rolls around, these bright green leaves turn a golden yellow before falling off for the winter.